Heyimlulu/The-Eye/README.md

 A simple webpage that displays an eye looking at you :O (recreated from one of some many fake websites on [Welcome to the Game 2](https://store.steampowered.com/app/720250/Welcome_to_the_Game_II/))

-There is also a secret on the webpage after doing a combination of keys on your keyboard.

 ## Languages used

 - HTML